Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Section 18 governs the conversion of companies already registered under the Act from one class to another.
 For Pvt Ltd to OPC conversion, it requires an application to the Registrar of Companies with altered MOA/AOA and prescribed documents.
 The conversion takes effect upon issuance of a new Certificate of Incorporation by the RoC.

 Form INC-6 is the MCA-prescribed application form for converting a Private Limited or Limited Company into a One Person Company.
-It must be filed with the Registrar of Companies along with altered MOA/AOA, special resolution, CA/CS certificate, and creditor NOC.
-The government filing fee ranges from ₹2,000 to ₹5,000.
+It must be filed with the Registrar of Companies along with altered MOA/AOA, special resolution, Expert certificate, and creditor NOC.
+The government filing fee ranges from ₹200 to ₹600 based on authorized capital per the Companies (Registration Offices and Fees) Rules, 2014.

 A nominee in an OPC is a person designated under Form INC-3 who automatically becomes the sole member if the original member dies or becomes incapacitated.
 Appointing a nominee is mandatory for every OPC under the Companies Act, 2013.
 The nominee can be changed later by filing Form INC-4 with the RoC.